acsone/manifestoo/docs/cli.md

 * `--select-exclude addon1,addon2,...`: Comma separated list of addons to exclude from selection.
 This option is useful in combination with `--select-addons-dir`.
 * `--select-core-addons`: Select the Odoo core addons (CE and EE) for the given series.
 * `--addons-path TEXT`: Expand addons path with this comma separated list of directories.
 * `--addons-path-from-import-odoo / --no-addons-path-from-import-odoo`: Expand addons path by trying to `import odoo` and looking at `odoo.addons.__path__`.
-This option is useful when addons have been installed with pip.  [default: True]
+This option is useful when addons have been installed with pip.  [default: addons-path-from-import-odoo]
 * `--addons-path-python PYTHON`: The python executable to use when importing `odoo.addons.__path__`.
 Defaults to the `python` executable found in PATH.
 * `--addons-path-from-odoo-cfg FILE`: Expand addons path by looking into the provided Odoo configuration file.   [env var: ODOO_RC]
 * `--odoo-series [8.0|9.0|10.0|11.0|12.0|13.0|14.0|15.0|16.0]`: Odoo series to use, in case it is not autodetected from addons version.  [env var: ODOO_VERSION, ODOO_SERIES]